4 to 6 Months

 Beverages (drinks)

-Cow’s milk isn’t recommended for infants before 9 to 12 months of age.
+- Cow’s milk isn’t recommended for babies before 9 to 12 months of age.

 Helpful tips

-- Respect your child’s appetite.
+- Respect your baby’s appetite.
 Let him decide whether he wants to eat and how much.

 - Bring your baby to the table to join in at family mealtimes.